 Digital mammography offers clearer computer images that can be adjusted for better viewing.

-3D mammography (tomosynthesis) creates a more detailed, three-dimensional image, especially helpful for dense breast tissue.
+3D mammography (tomosynthesis) creates a more detailed, three-dimensional 1mm slices of images, especially helpful for dense breast tissue.

-Coming soon to our center contrast-enhanced mammography which will provide vascular (blood flow) information, similar to breast MRI, but performed using iodinated contrast.
+contrast-enhanced mammography (CEM) which provides vascular (blood flow) information, similar to breast MRI, but performed using iodinated contrast.

 During a mammogram, a technologist positions the breast on a platform and applies gentle compression.
 This spreads out the tissue for thinner, clearer X-ray images.
 The process may cause brief discomfort but is quick and safe.